Ciberth/Logboek-Thesis/week4.md

 ## Global

 - Creation of accessible pages for online discussions, interviews
+- Found lot of interesting papers for literature
+- Thesisbook structure

 ## Issues & remarks (for next week)

+- Approval papers by supervisors
+- Structure of thesis approval by supervisors
+- Approval for survey/interviews
+- Further writing for 25 page deadline
+- Perfectly defining step 1 & step 2 for technical implementation

 ## Maandag 5 mrt